INL/corpus-frontend/README.md

 ### **Search.xml**

-Allows you to set a custom display name, load custom JS/CSS, edit the shown columns for results.
+Allows you to set a custom display name, load custom JS/CSS, edit the shown columns for results, configure Google Analytics, and more.
 See [the default configuration](src/main/resources/interface-default/search.xml) for more information.

 ### **Index config**